WarzoneMC/tgm-broadcasts/README.md

 ## Updating the broadcasts

 - When making a pull request to this repo, make sure you first follow the general format of the rest of the broadcasts (blank line before and after the broadcast).
-- Make sure you also include the resasoning for the changes you are making.
+- Make sure you also include the reasoning for the changes you are making.

 ## How to setup